British Pie Week - Our top ten pies

 The pasty came along at roughly the same time.
 Its history goes back to the 13th century as a food of the rich - generally filled with venison, beef, lamb, or eels.
 It became a food of miners and farm workers in Cornwall in the 17th and 18th centuries, one end filled with a savoury filling, the other end with a sweet fruit filling.

-4. Beef and onion pasty - a year-round staple, see our family-friendly recipe here.
+3. Steak and ale pie - with or without mushrooms, it's a tea-time treat.,4.
+Beef and onion pasty - a year-round staple, see our family-friendly recipe

 8. Game pie - can contain venison, partridge, pheasant, and rabbit.
 Wonderful served with a creamy celeriac mash.